 Minimizes Pressure Ulcers

-This is the percentage of residents that suffered from a pressure ulcer.
-Pressure ulcers are considered to be a measure of the quality of nursing care at a nursing home.
+This indicates the percentage of residents who suffered from a pressure ulcer.
+Pressure ulcers are considered to be an indicator of nursing care at a nursing home.
 Pressure ulcers, also referred to as bed sores, are often caused by residents not being moved frequently enough.

 Minimizes Serious Falls